psipher/Enhanced-History-Viewer/README.md

 ## In Development

-1. Make square boxes on left to select links, and delete the history
+1. Iniital page to configure this extension more easily.
-2. three button option with more history and copy link
+2. Fix icons for custom sites.

-3. Iniital page to configure this extension more easily.
+## Pending
-4. Fix icons for custom sites
+1. Pending review from chrome web store.

 ## Contributing